dzld00/unsupervised-cov-sequence-dim-reduction/README.md

 link: https://arxiv.org/abs/1904.05449

-The propsed unsupervised dimension reduction method can bring a sequence of symmetric and positive-definite matrices to arbitrary lower dimensions, while preserving the relevant distances between the original matrices as much as possible.
+The propsed unsupervised dimension reduction method can bring a sequence of n by n symmetric and positive-definite matrices to arbitrary lower dimensions (m by m, m < n), while preserving the relevant distances between the original matrices as much as possible.
 The matrices in the resulting sequence in lower dimension have the symmetric and positive-definite structure preserved.
+Following are two examples from the paper:

+Pairwised distances between simulated covariance matrices with n = 100 (a) and after reducing dimensions to m = 20 (b), 10 (c) and 5 (d).
 ![Dimension reduction of simulated covariance matrices](https://github.com/dzld00/unsupervised-cov-sequence-dim-reduction/blob/master/images/sim1.png)

 # Prerequisities